Ledger-Donjon/ledger-donjon.github.io/_posts/2020-05-10-coldcard-pin-code.md

 <i>Scaffold daughterboard PCB for ATECC508A</i>
 </center><br/>

 Both Pairing and PIN1 data slots meet the configuration requirements for being eligible to the vulnerability of the ATECC508A.
-Retrieving the content of those two data slots gives two options :
+Retrieving the content of those two data slots gives two options:

 1. Run an offline bruteforce: try to hash each possible PIN combination until the content of the dataslot #3 is matched: this gives the user PIN which can then be entered in the wallet interface after soldering the secure memory back to the wallet PCB.
 This gives access to the funds, but not the seed though.